intmus/inttheory22-23/_07-harmonic-functions/1-reading-harmonicfunction.md

 ---
 layout: chapter
-title: Class reading - What is harmonic funtion?
+title: Class reading - What is harmonic function?
 ---

 ## Class reading from *Open Music Theory*